Beam Me Up Scotty (mixtape): Commercial performance

 In 2009, "I Get Crazy" charted at number 20 on the US Hot Rap Songs chart and number 37 on the Hot R&B/Hip-Hop Songs chart.
 The 2021 reissue of the mixtape debuted at number two on the Billboard 200, selling 80,000 copies in its first week.
 It became the "highest-charting re-released mixtape by a rapper and the highest-debuting female rap mixtape in history".
 The opening track of the reissue, "Seeing Green", debuted at number 12 on the Billboard Hot 100 and ranked as the week's best-selling song in pure sales.
 "Fractions" debuted at number 52, "Itty Bitty Piggy" at 82, and "Crocodile Teeth" at 100.
-With three new entities on the Hot R&B/Hip-Hop Songs chart, Minaj extended her record as the female artist with the most songs charted.
+With three new entries on the Hot R&B/Hip-Hop Songs chart, Minaj extended her record as the female artist with the most songs charted.
 She also surpassed Janet Jackson as the woman with the second-most songs to reach the top 10 of the chart, with "Seeing Green" debuting at number 8.